 The Draa Valley

-Southeast of Marrakech, past Ouarzazate, a dusty town known for its film studios that has also been partly damaged, unfolds the magnificent Draa Valley.
-Hopefully this escaped the worst, but it still deserves mention for its great beauty.
+Southeast of Marrakech, past Ouarzazate, a dusty town known for its film studios that has also suffered damage, unfolds the magnificent Draa Valley.
+This escaped the worst, but it still deserves mention for its great beauty.
 Read more about it in my post here focussing on kasbah hotels.
 Beyond this sinuous valley lies Zagora, then it’s the Sahara – a fascinating and testing drive which I wrote about for the Independent – here

 South to Taroudant

-Either driving east from Agadir or south from the Atlas epicentre you come to Taroudant, one of my favourite cities in southern Morocco.
+Either driving east from Agadir or south from the Atlas epicentre you come to Taroudant, a crossroads in southern Morocco.
 Not surprisingly I have returned again and again.
-Inside its six-kilometre necklace of walls studded with bastions, a hive of activity reigns: donkeys, souks, food-stalls, smoking kebabs, restaurants, handicrafts and some sublime hotels.
-The one I stayed in twice over, on the more peaceful outskirts of town, seems to have changed management and name – now called Le Moulin?
-At any rate, this one looks fabulous for anyone heading that way in the future.
+Inside its seven-kilometre necklace of walls studded with bastions, a hive of activity reigns: donkeys, souks, food-stalls, smoking kebabs, informal restaurants, handicrafts and some sublime hotels.
+The one I stayed in twice over, located on the more peaceful outskirts of town, is Dar Al Hossoun, a stunning oasis of landscape design and Moroccan crafts.

-Because from what I gather there are more than 450 fatalities (and counting) in the province of Taroudant.
+From what I gather there are more than 450 fatalities (and counting) in the province of Taroudant, though the town itself escaped the worst, only leaving a few cracks here and there.
 No doubt there are more in Marrakech and of course the rural villages in between that are difficult to access.
 Aftershocks continue as I write, and tourism in that central region will grind to a standstill.
 Morocco will take a long time to recover but memories are precious.
 If you haven’t been already, put it on your list for the near future.
 The Moroccans will need our help.